-Law Firm Handling Truck Accident Lawsuits and More
+Evansville Truck Accident Law Firm Handling Semi-Truck And 18-Wheeler Accident Lawsuits

-A truck accident can be devastating, leaving you with serious injuries, costly medical bills, an inability to work and even the loss of a loved one.
-Truck accidents are often more serious than car versus car crashes due to the size differential between the involved vehicles.
-This type of case can also be more complex if one of the vehicles is an 18-wheeler or another large commercial vehicle that’s operated by an employee of a business rather than a private citizen.
+Truck accidents can be devastating, leaving you with serious injuries, costly medical bills, the inability to work, and in some cases, the loss of a loved one.
+Truck accidents can be more serious than car crashes due to the size differential between involved vehicles.

-Answers to Common Questions About Truck Accident Lawsuits in Indiana
+Common Questions Regarding Truck Accident Lawsuits in Indiana

-How Are Truck Accident Lawsuits Different from Other Car Accident Claims?
+How Are Truck Accident Lawsuits Different from Car Accident Claims?

-Truck accident claims are unique from some other types of claims due to the often severe nature of the injuries that can result from a collision involving a large truck versus a car, motorcycle or even a pedestrian.
-The large size differential between the vehicles is often to blame for the more severe nature of the injuries in these crashes.
+Truck accident claims are unique from some other types of claims due to the often severe nature of the injuries that can result from a collision involving a large truck versus a car, motorcycle, or even a pedestrian.
+The large size differential between the vehicles is often a factor for the more severe nature of the injuries in these crashes.

-Another added element of complexity surrounds the fact that large commercial trucks, including those that require an operator with a commercial driver’s license, are subject to some unique regulations, which if violated, can contribute to a collision.
-This can result in a more challenging case; one that requires an Indiana personal injury lawyer who’s experienced in dealing with this type of case.
+Additionally, the complexity surrounding the fact that large commercial trucks, including those that require an operator with a commercial driver’s license, are subject to some unique regulations.
+If these regulations are violated, this can be a contributing factor to a collision, resulting in a more challenging case.

 What is Comparative Fault?

-With comparative fault, a percentage of fault is assigned to the involved parties and this percentage of fault will impact how much can be recovered.
-For instance, if a plaintiff (the person initiating the lawsuit) is found to be 20% at-fault, then a $100,000 award would be reduced by 20% to $80,000.
+With comparative fault, a percentage of fault is assigned to the involved parties and this percentage of fault decides how much each party is responsible to cover.

-Things can get more complex if the plaintiff is found to hold more than 50% of the fault.
-Generally, in Indiana truck accident lawsuits, if the plaintiff is found to hold more than 50% of the fault, then they would hold a majority of blame for the crash.
+Determining fault in an accident can become more complex if the plaintiff holds more than 50% of the fault.
+Generally, in Indiana truck accident lawsuits, if the plaintiff holds more than 50% of the fault, then they would hold a majority of blame for the crash.
 As such, they are generally ineligible to recover compensation in court.

-What Type of Compensation Can I Get If I File a Truck Accident Lawsuit?
+What Type of Compensation Can I Receive in a Truck Accident Lawsuit?

-If you opt to file a truck accident lawsuit, you may be eligible to receive compensation for a variety of different losses, including:
+If you choose to file a truck accident lawsuit, it’s possible that you end up receiving compensation for a variety of different losses, including:

 your related medical expenses and hospital bills;